Representation theory of Geigle-Lenzing complete intersections: Tilting theory on Geigle-Lenzing projective spaces

 For the hypersurface case $n=d+2$, an answer was given by Hille-M\"uller \cite{HM}.

-\section{Tilting theory on Geigle-Lenzing projective spaces}
+\chapter{Tilting theory on Geigle-Lenzing projective spaces}

-Let $\X$ be a Geigle-Lenzing projective space over a field $k$ associated with hyperplanes $H_1, \ldots, H_n$ on $\P^d$ and weights $p_1, \ldots, p_n$.
-In this section, we study tilting objects $V$ in $\DDD^{\bo}(\coh\X)$ that belong to $\vect\X$ (respectiely, $\coh\X$).
+Let $\X$ be a Geigle-Lenzing projective space over a field $k$ associated with linear forms $\ell_1, \ldots, \ell_n$ and weights $p_1, \ldots, p_n$.
+In this chapter, we study tilting objects $V$ in $\DDD^{\bo}(\coh\X)$ that belong to $\vect\X$ (respectiely, $\coh\X$).
 We call such a $V$ a \emph{tilting bundle} (respectively, \emph{tilting sheaf}) on $\X$.
-We study the endomorphism algebras $\End_{\X}(V)$ of tilting bundles.
-A typical example of a tilting bundle is $T^{\ca}$ given in Theorem \ref{tilting}.
-In this caes, the endomorphism algebra is the $d$-canonical algebra $A^{\ca}$ studied in the previous section.
+We study the endomorphism algebras $\End_{\X}(V)$ of tilting bundles $V$.
+A typical example of a tilting bundle is $T^{\ca}$ given in Theorem~\ref{tilting}.
+In this case, the endomorphism algebra is the $d$-canonical algebra $A^{\ca}$ studied in the previous chapter.

-\subsection{Basic properties of tilting sheaves}
+\section{Basic properties of tilting sheaves}

 Throughout this section, let $V$ be a tilting bundle on $\X$ with Then we have triangle equivalences

 which are mutually quasi-inverse and make the following diagram commutative:

 In the rest, we identify $\DDD^{\bo}(\mod\Lambda)$ and $\DDD^{\bo}(\coh\X)$ by these triangle equivalences.